You are here

 Pre-Columbian and colonial Latin American art, the Andes, cross-cultural exchange, visual cultures of colonialism, identity, material culture studies, art and social change, indigeneity, muralism.

-- ARTH 4155 - Topics in Latin American Art
+- ARTH 4160 - Topics in Colonial Encounters

 - ARTH 4991 - Independent Study